Hidden Treasures exposed

 Keep a cloth at hand to wipe of any spillage of the adhesive from the surface of the blocks – once dried it is harder to clean it off.

-Cut the 'new' blocks to the right size with a jigsaw and install them into the pattern.
+If needed – especially when you sourced reclaimed blocks – cut the blocks to the right size with a jigsaw and install them into the pattern.
 It might be necessary to remove the tongue of some blocks but that’s not a problem – the modern adhesive you use will keep the blocks in place.

 For the best result and a very uniform finish on the whole floor it is best to sand the whole area, not just the re-installed blocks.
 Remember – the more Bitumen was left on the blocks and/or underfloor the longer it will take for the blocks to bond firmly and the longer you’ll have to wait before you can start sanding.
 You don’t want the blocks to start moving around and creating wide gaps!

 Depending on the old finish layer of the original parquet floor you might have to clean off that layer first before you start sanding – layers of wax will clog-up your sanding paper very fast, making it useless and could spread the wax all over the place!
-If this is the case you first have to remove the old wax with White Spirit – try this out in a corner.
-Make sure there is enough ventilation in the room when applying this product.
+If this is the case you first have to remove the old wax with special Wax Remover or White Spirit – try this out in a corner.
+Make sure there is enough ventilation in the room when applying any of these products.

 Start with vacuum-cleaning the floor.